Being A Student In Czechia: 2016 vs 2017 – What Has Changed?

-Today, over 42,000 foreign students are studying in the Czech Republic.
-It is a progressive popular destination for international study.
+Today, over 42,000 foreign students are studying in Czechia, formerly known as the Czech Republic.
+It is a progressive, popular destination for international study.
 Education over the past few years has evolved, with universities having an established reputation and interesting specialisms while students can live comfortably due to the affordable cost of living.
-Students studying at university can now take advantage of the improving educational standards, so much so that it is a life changing experience.
+Students studying at university can now take advantage of the improving educational standards, so much so that it is a life-changing experience.
 Czech institutions are gradually becoming even more internationalised, establishing partnerships with countries inside and outside of the European Union.
-In recent years there have been considerable changes to student education at university level for students in the Czech Republic including;
+In recent years, there have been considerable changes to student education at university level for students in the Czech Republic including;

 1. Research oriented

-Today, Czech Republic universities are modern, multi-disciplinary and research-oriented housing over than 50,000 students with different interests studying degree programs at bachelors, masters and even doctoral level.
-Compared to 2016 the institution in Czech now has more faculties in 2017.
+Today, Czech Republic universities are modern, multi-disciplinary and research-oriented, housing over than 50,000 students with different interests studying degree programs at bachelors, masters and even doctoral level.
+Compared to 2016, the institutions in Czech now have more faculties in 2017.

 2. Degree structure

 The number of course options available at university has increased significantly at all levels of study in comparison with 2016.
 Today, conventional university-type institutions offer all types of degree programmes.

 The way in which courses have been assessed have changed in comparison with recent years.
 Universities have now introduced partial examinations which are taken after each semester.
 In addition, study outcomes are assessed through credits and points.
 The credit system has been transformed to bring it in line with other countries so that units and credits of study are now recognised.

 In comparison with early 2016, Czech universities now offer accommodation for its students who study in Prague.
 Consequently, students are well catered for when it comes to finding accommodation during their studies.